 Simply put not all designs are created equal & often times you get what you pay for.
 If an embroidery designs wasn’t created properly in the first place by someone who really knew what they were doing, you can’t expect it to sew out well on your machine.

-Now you may be wondering, where can I find reputable and machine friendly designs?
+Now you may be wondering, where can I find reputable and machine-friendly designs?
 Talk to your embroidery friends and see what others recommend!
 My personal recommendation is well… us!
-Our site has over 26,300 designs to choose from including authentic vintage lace designs from the bridal industry in the 1950s, step by step project tutorials, appliques and so much more!
+Our site has close to 30,000 quality embroidery designs to choose from including authentic vintage lace designs from the bridal industry in the 1950s, step by step in-the-hoop project tutorials, applique designs and so much more!
 The reason I feel 100% confident recommending our designs is that each & every design was digitized correctly by John Deer, the world’s most awarded embroidery digitizer.
 Give any design on the site a try and I’m sure you won’t be disappointed.

-Now if you want to download 4 desigsn from us for free, you’re in luck!
-With our free Embroidery Legacy Design Kit you can download the 4 beautiful designs above for free.
+Now if you want to download 4 designs from us for free, you’re in luck!
+With our Free Embroidery Legacy Design Kit you can download the 4 beautiful designs above (no credit card required)!
 Click here to gain access to it now.
 We’ll also throw in some free beginner tutorial videos to help you master embroidering different types of designs.

 Embroidery Digitizing & Software for Beginners: